-Maths is for everyone.
+Mathematics is for everyone.
 It is essential that students are equipped with the right skills to reach their future destination, whatever that may be.
-Level 3 Mathematical Studies (also known as Core Maths) focuses on using mainly familiar maths in a range of contexts to help prepare students to be competent and confident in using maths in their studies, careers and lives.

-This course is for you if you want to continue your maths beyond GCSE level, and are keen to develop your skills in context, not wanting to take a course which requires the deep understanding of algebra required for A Level Maths.
+This course is for you if you want to continue your Mathematics beyond GCSE level, and are keen to develop your skills in context, not wanting to take a course which requires the deep understanding of algebra required for A Level Mathematics.

-This course is highly suitable for students who are taking A Levels which rely on applying mathematical techniques (accounting, geography, sciences, business, economics,), and who wish to go on to study courses at university which require a level of maths beyond GCSE (economics, psychology, business, computing, geography, sociology, etc). as well as technical and vocational qualifications.
+In particular, the course is highly suitable for students who are taking A Levels which rely on an understanding of mathematical techniques (Geography, Science, Economics, Accounting), and who wish to go on to study courses at university which require a level of Mathematics beyond GCSE such as Economics or Psychology.

-The level 3 course is equivalent to an AS Level and lasts for 1 year.
+The Level 3 course is equivalent to half an A Level and lasts for 1 year.
 Students receive between 4 and 5 hours of tuition each week and additional work is done out of lesson, some of this using “MyMaths”, some is producing worked solutions to exam-type questions.

 The course develops understanding of: